-Lend Authority to Your Paper: By referencing the work of scholars and other professionals, you demonstrate that your own research is based on solid, reliable information and that you are capable of critical thinking by being able to synthesize that research into your own.
+Lend Authority to Your Paper: By referencing the work of scholars, professionals, and individuals with lived experiences around a topic, you demonstrate that your own research is based on solid, reliable information and that you are capable of critical thinking by being able to synthesize that research into your own.

-Provide a Path: By citing sources, you provide the information readers of your paper need in order to locate the same sources that you did.
+Provide a Path: By citing sources, you provide the information that readers of your essay or presentation need in order to locate the same sources that you did.

 Acknowledge Other's Work: Part of your research is built upon the research of other people.
-It is respectful and fair to give them credit for their hard work (just as you would hope someone would give you credit if they were quoting your own work!)
+In the scholarship tradition in the United States, it is considered respectful and fair to give them credit for their hard work (just as you might hope someone would give you credit if they were quoting your own work!)